 Why is Canaan the Promised Land?

-Canaan is the Promised Land because God made a covenant with Abraham that He would give him and his descendants the holy land as an inheritance.
+Canaan is the Promised Land because God made a covenant with Abraham to give him and his descendants the holy land as an inheritance.
 None of the promises made concerning the land were unconditional, and they were given as part of the covenant.

 The first part of Deuteronomy 28 describes the blessings the Israelites were to receive if they did God’s will.
 The other section of the chapter talks about the curses that would come upon them if they did not do God’s will.
 These curses were primarily, but not entirely, caused by allowing sin to work its evil results.